r742davis/Mug-Club/README.md

 # Mug Club

 ### Current Development Stage (as of May 15th, 2019)
 Right now, I am putting together wireframes of the app and figuring out the UX and functionality of the app.
-I personally believe tha UX design should come before functionality.
-This is especially true since most people who use this app will be inebriated at a bar, so ease of use is critical to the app's overall success.
+I personally believe that UX design should come before functionality.
+This is especially true since most people who will use this app will be inebriated at a bar, so ease of use is critical to the app's overall success.

 I will be having a meeting with one of the managers at the Madison Bear Garden about what they want from the app and the interface they need on their desktop side.